loresoft/Extensaur/src/Extensaur/Reflection/README.md

 ## Integration with ORMs

-This library is designed to work well with Object-Relational Mapping scenarios:
+This package is designed to work well with Object-Relational Mapping scenarios:

 - Full support for Data Annotations
 - Database column name mapping and resolution